Understanding Perimenopause Hormones

 Cooling Products

-• The Tempur-Pedic Cooling Pad maintains cooling performance through 182 washes (per independent lab tests), but some users report decreased effectiveness after 2 years with nightly use due to phase-change material degradation
+• The Tempur-Pedic Cooling Pad check price on Amazon maintains cooling performance through 182 washes (per independent lab tests), but some users report decreased effectiveness after 2 years with nightly use due to phase-change material degradation

-• Bamboo fabrics like those in the Sleep Shirt lose 11% moisture-wicking capacity every 25 washes - still outperforms cotton’s 40% loss rate
+• Bamboo fabrics like those in the Sleep Shirt check price on Amazon lose 11% moisture-wicking capacity every 25 washes - still outperforms cotton’s 40% loss rate

 • Gel-based products (Chillow) have a 18-month average lifespan before seal degradation causes leaks